riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 The stack grows downwards (towards lower addresses) and the stack pointer shall be aligned to a 128-bit boundary upon procedure entry.
+The first argument passed on the stack is located at offset zero of the stack pointer on function entry; following arguments are stored at correspondingly higher addresses.

 In the standard ABI, the stack pointer must remain aligned throughout procedure execution.
 Non-standard ABI code must realign the stack pointer prior to invoking standard ABI procedures.
 The operating system